-Summary: In this article we argue that our ability to think clearly is not primarily derived from our innate abilities, but from the largely cultural environment within which we grow up.
+Summary: In this article by Robin Chater, he argues that our ability to think clearly is not primarily derived from our innate abilities, but from the largely cultural environment within which we grow up.
 This ability is also strongly dependent upon our sense of identity.
 Unless we understand who we are, we cannot relate to the world around us and make full sense of it.
 The problem is that the human cultural environment (social mores, family, religion, fashion etc) is filled with a huge number of ready-made solutions and these serve to cloud our thinking.
 Very few people are able to break free from their bonds of culture and function at their full potential level.

 In our corporate lives, we all wish to think clearly, because we want to make wise decisions.
 Such decisions are both good for the business we work within, and also our own individual career.
 After all, we strongly desire to be seen by others around us as someone whose judgement is sound.